VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/fieldnorm/control_of_documents.md

 ## Example case : The usage of GitLab

 ### Central gathering of all SOP on Gitlab pages
-_I wanted to add images to illustrates but I did not found out how_ :(

-Using gitlab pages and mkdocs, you can easily create a beautiful hub to store all your SOP.
-If using the following guidelines, then you will comply with each of the ISO requirements mentionned above :
+Using gitlab pages and mkdocs, you can easily create well structured and easy to naviguate hub to store all your SOPs.
+Here are some guideline to illustrates the point of attention to comply with ISO-15189 :

-1. Each SOP will become a markdown file.
-It's name will include a number for easy and unique identification of the document.
-The numbering can also be used to classify each SOP into categories.
-Example :
+1. Each SOP becomes a markdown file.
+Its name will include a number for easy and unique identification of the document.
+The numbering can also be used to classify each SOP into categories. _Example_ :

 - 10 - Data Access
-    - 11 - GenomeScan -> 11_genomescan.md
+    - 11 - ExternalSequencers -> 11_externalsequencers.md
     - 12 - InternalSequencers -> 12_internalsequencers.md
 - 20 - Data Processing
     - 21 - WES -> 21_wes_flow.md
-    - 22 - RNAseq -> 22_rnaseq_analysis.md
+    - 22 - RNAseq -> 22_rnaseq_flow.md
+- 30 - Data sharing
+    - 21 - Cluster -> 31_share_cluster_user.md
+    - 22 - External -> 32_share_external_user.md

+ Here we seperate 3 flows in categories : accessing data, processing data and sharing data, ✨ _allowing smoothe and logical navigation within your documentation_ ✨  (sorry guys, I can't help it, I need my _beautiful_ sentences)

+2. The repository is set with special users type permissions and structure :
+    - In a git way, a __"main"__ branch corresponds to the __"production"__ documentation, and a __dev__ branch mirrors the main branch at first, and will then accumulates modification that needs to appear in the upcoming release of the documentation
+    - __Members__ can create issues to report something incorrect with a specific document, or the need to create a new document
+    - From any issue, a branch can be created by a __member__ from the __dev__ branch to work on fixing the issue
+    - Once the changes are ready, __members__
-2. The repository is set such only restricted people who manages the documentation approves new entries to be added into the main document (dev -> main).
-And rules are set so each new feature or entry is approved by the competent person before being accepted (feature -> dev)
+    - __Documentation managers__ create new documentation releases (dev -> main)And rules are set so each new feature or entry is approved by the competent person before being accepted (feature -> dev)

-3. The repository is set such as anyone who see something out to date can work on updating the document and make a request to the documentation managers so they can accept the update.
-Besides, at the footer of each page, you can see the date of last modification.
+3. At the footer of each page, you can see the date of last modification, which facilitates identification of outdated documents.
+However, a system must be put in place in order to check each document is being periodically reviewed.
+This could be done in the format of a markdown table on the index page of the documentation :

+Insert Here fancy table, coming soon

 4. The documentation is always available on gitlab by members of the Bioinformatic team.
 They can access only the production release to use as documentation material.